 The Shepherds Crook Portsmouth has been a local Milton Village community Pub since 1912, serving Pompey fans on a match day and local regulars the rest of the week, over the years Landlords and owners have come and gone, but the loyal punters are the ones that have always kept the pub a local community pub.

 The Pub is also the nearest to Fratton Park and on a match day is packed to the rafters with Pompey fans.

-For a list of activities please check the Events section of this website.
-To see pictures of past events check out our gallery.
+For a list of activities please check the Events section of the website.
+To see pictures of past events check out the gallery.
 For news past and present check out our News section.